There will be two contested races in the City of Vidor this election.

 Voters of the West Orange-Cove school district in precincts 11, 12 and 24 will submit ballots at West Orange City Hall, 2700 Western Ave. in West Orange.

-A total of 482 ballots were submitted during the early voting period.
+A total of 390 ballots were submitted during early voting this past week.